supernet-group/SuperNet-Node/README.md

 - docker
 - nginx

-***During the DistriAI-node program execution, all Docker containers will be stopped and the nginx configuration file will be reset.
+***During the SuperNet-node program execution, all Docker containers will be stopped and the nginx configuration file will be reset.
 If necessary, please make a backup in advance.***

 Additional software packages required for GPU devices.
 - nvidia-docker2